-Wild Garden Perennial Insectary 0G S ^() The backbones of a spring through fall oasis for your resident beneficial insects.
-A complement of self-sowing annuals, biennials, and perennials provide food, shelter, and pollen.
-Broadcast or sow in rows 14 in. apart, thinning to a final spacing of 12 in.
-Manage plants by weeding and thinning volunteers each spring.
-The leaves are edible.
-Includes fennel, Korean mint, garden sorrel, chervil, parsley, chicory, cress, turnip, mustard, calendula, amaranth, and orach. #92010 Pkt (7 g) \$9.50 Sunflowers Helianthus annuus Culture: Annual/70°F/LD/14 days/sun/direct sow in May or June/space 12-18 in. apart.
+Sunflowers Helianthus annuus unless noted Culture: Annual/70°F/LD/14 days/sun/direct sow in May or June/space 12-18 in. apart.
 Taller varieties may need staking.
 Early in the growth stage, place a pole at the base of the stalk.
 As the stem grows, use twine or soft ties to secure it to the stake every 6 ft. or so.
 History: Some archaeologists believe that Native Americans may have cultivated sunflowers as early as 3000 B.C.
 Uses: You can leave any remaining seed-heads in the garden for fall and winter visitors.
 Or you can cut and dry the seed-heads indoors.
 Throughout the winter months, tie dried heads to fences or to your deck or suspend in trees to feed birds.

-Confectionery Sunflowers MAMMOTH OG ^{} 71 days.
+Confectionery Sunflowers Маммотн ОС₩ 71 days.
 Stalks average 9 ft. tall and may reach a height of 10 ft. or more.
 Heads average 11 in. across, with some reaching 14 in. or more when plants are well grown.
 Gray and black seeds.
-Space 18 in. apart. #05106 Pkt (7 g, ~70 seeds) \$3.00; #05106E (28 g) \$6.25 Oil Seed Sunflowers PEREDOVIK OG S 55 days.
+Space 18 in. apart. #05106 Pkt (7 g, ~70 seeds) \$3.25; #05106E (28 g) \$6.75 Oil Seed Sunflowers PEREDOVIK OG S #55 days.
 Commercial Russian cultivar used for making sunflower oil; also used as a source of sunflower seed in bird seed mixes.
 4-5 ft. stalks, mostly poly-headed.
 4-11 in. blooms.
 Elongated black seeds.
-Great for feeding wild birds. #05201 Pkt (4 g, ~76 seeds) \$3.25
+Great for feeding wild birds. #05201 Pkt (4 g, ~76 seeds) \$3.50

-Dye Seed Sunflowers HOPT DYE OG S \gtrsim 62 days, 95 days for seed.
+Dye Seed Sunflowers

+HOPI DYE OG S \$\bigzie 62 days, 95 days for seed.
 Purple-black seeds are used by the Hopis as a natural dye source, especially for coloring baskets.
 Seeds may also be used for food or feed, and this is the best variety for dehulling.
 7-11 ft. stalks with 5-13 in. heads, mostly poly-headed.
 Yellow rays surround attractive purple-green centers.
 Adapted to cool, high desert areas, but can be grown elsewhere.
 If grown for seed, plan to mature seed in driest part of the growing season.
-Mounding soil around the base of stalks helps keep plants upright. #05401 Pkt (3 g, ~45 seeds) \$3.25
+Mounding soil around the base of stalks helps keep plants upright. #05401 Pkt (3 g, ~45 seeds) \$3.50

+Dwarf Sunflowers

-SHORT STUFF OG S 54 days.
+SHORT STUFF OG S \$\frac{1}{2}\$ 54 days.
 [Selected by Merlyn and Mary Ann Niedens of Illinois.]
 Beautiful 5-7 in. golden yellow flowers borne on 30 in. plants, perfect for borders and growing seed to feed the birds in winter.
 Rogue out the occasional tall plant to keep your border neat.
-A great alternative to PVP varieties. #05314 Pkt (2 g, ~40 seeds) \$3.25 SUNSPOT OG 65 days.
+A great alternative to PVP varieties. #05314 Pkt (2 g, ~40 seeds) \$3.50 SUNSPOT OG \$\overline{\phi}\$ 65 days.
 4-41⁄2 ft. high dwarf sunflower.
 Produces a single large flower head 8-12 in. in diameter.
 Yellow flowers with golden brown centers.
 Can be grown as an ornamental or used for edible seed or bird food.
-Great for children. #05312 Pkt (4 g, ~60 seeds) \$3.00 TEDDY BEAR 59 days.
+Great for children. #05312 Pkt (4 g, ~60 seeds) \$3.25 TEDDY BEAR OG \$59 days.
 An attractive double-flowered ornamental with 3-5 in. yellow to light orange blooms on compact 3 ft. plants.
-Excellent for cut flowers. #05306 Pkt (4 g, ~225 seeds) \$2.75
+Excellent for cut flowers. #05306 Pkt (4 g, ~225 seeds) \$3.25

-Ornamental Sunflowers We chose the sunflower for our logo because it symbolizes for us the unity of beauty and utility, and serves as a reminder of the boundless source of life's energy and creation.
+Sunspot Ornamental Sunflowers We chose the sunflower for our logo because it symbolizes for us the unity of beauty and utility, and serves as a reminder of the boundless source of life's energy and creation.
 We offer sunflowers for both the body and the spirit.
-AUTUMN BEAUTY 70 days.
-3-5 in. flowers in light fall colors.
-The polyheaded 5-7 ft. stalks may require staking once the seed heads have formed.
-Excellent tall screen, cut flower, and food source for selffeeding small birds. #05301 Pkt (4 g, ~120 seeds) \$3.00; #05301E (28 g) \$7.25
+AUTUMN BEAUTY 3-5 in. flowers in light fall colors.
+The poly-headed 5-7 ft. stalks may require staking once the seed heads have formed.
+Excellent tall screen, cut flower, and food source for selffeeding small birds. #05301 Pkt (4 g,